cashubtc/nuts/CTF.md

 - `event_id`: UTF-8 encoded event identifier.
 Derived from `announcements[0].oracle_event.event_id`.
 All announcements MUST share the same `event_id`.
 - `outcome_count`: 1-byte unsigned integer.
 Derived from `len(announcements[0].oracle_event.event_descriptor.outcomes)`.
 All announcements MUST share the same ordered outcome list; that order (from `announcements[0]`) is the canonical outcome index used by outcome-collection encoding.

-The `condition_id` is partition-independent — the same oracle event always produces the same ID regardless of partitioning.
+The `condition_id` is independent of requested keysets — the same oracle event always produces the same ID regardless of which outcome collections are requested.

 > **Note:** [NUT-CTF-numeric][CTF-numeric] extends this formula with additional parameters for numeric conditions.